Curing AIDS, One Patient at a Time

 At the time, Touro modeled its liberal arts courses after a popular Ivy League model.

 “Literature was paired with history; for example, we matched medieval history with medieval literature,” said Dr. Berger.
 “The classes and the reading lists were amazing.
-We read Plato alongside Greek and Roman tragedies.
+We read Plato, Greek, and Roman tragedies alongside Greek and Roman history.
 It opened my eyes to the world.
-Each class you had to write three papers per class, so I was writing at least six papers a semester.
+In each class you had to write three papers per class, so I was writing at least six papers a semester.
 It sharpened my writing skills and provided me with the tools I use today.”

 “Unlike other professionals I am able to write a paper in lay and medical terms.
 That was a skill I developed at Touro.”